 Can I take classes before I am formally admitted?

-Judy Campbell for advice on enrolling with non-degree/professional
+Yes, please contact Dr. Judy Campbell for advice on to find out how to enroll with non-degree/professional development status.

 How do I apply?